FlatFilers/performance/README.md

 You can find the FLATFILE_ENVIRONMENT_ID and the FLATFILE_API_KEY in the Developer Settings section of the Flatfile Dashboard. webhook.site is a convenient and easy way to test the content of webhooks.
 When you go to the site it will automatically create a webhook endpoint for you to use.

+Finally, you'll want to update the node package dependencies by running `npm i` from the root directory.

 ## Developing

 Run `npm run dev` to run local development, if you're interested in seeing a real-time stream of events.
 This is how we recorded timestamps for each event processing in Flatfile to set our performance benchmarks.